-If you plan to test the Chromium build on your dev machine and not a Chromium OS device, run the following in your chromium checkout:
+If you plan to test the Chromium build on your dev machine and not a Chromium OS device run:

 The Chromium OS build requires a functioning GL so if you plan on testing it through Chromium Remote Desktop you might face drawing problems (e.g. Aura window not painting anything).
 Possible remedies:

 Note the underscore in the GYP_DEFINES variable name, as people sometimes mistakenly write it GYPDEFINES.

 To more closely match the UI used on devices, you can install fonts used by Chrome OS, such as Roboto, on your Linux distro.

 Signing in as a specific user is useful for debugging features like sync that require a logged in user.

 Note: These instructions are intended for Chromium developers trying to diagnose compile issues on Chromium OS, which can block changes in the CQ.
 See the full documentation for more information about building & testing chromium for Chromium OS.

 To do a build of Chromium that can run on Chromium OS itself, the Chromium OS SDK must be used.
 The SDK provides all of chromium's dependencies as they are distributed with Chromium OS (as opposed to other distributions such as Ubuntu).

 To enter the SDK build environment, run the following command (replace the value of the

 --board flag with the name of the configuration you want to test).